Auspicious growth: psychology becomes a faculty

 The evaluation, however, also concluded that the scientific quality of the research project was beyond question.
 The SNF working group additionally noted: “The NCCR SESAM was reviewed at the application stage and during two site visits at the implementation stage by two independent panels of international experts and rated as excellent in quality.
 Therefore, this report does not further address the aspect of quality.”
 What was missing – and this was the working group’s main recommendation, with an eye toward future programs characterized by a larger scope or controversial content – was a thorough “feasibility study.”
 Not only the scientific viability but also the legal and ethical feasibility should have been examined in advance to identify potential problems before the funding decision.

 On 19 January 2009, the Swiss Federal Department of Home Affairs approved the application submitted by the Swiss National Science Foundation at the end of 2008 to discontinue the NCCR SESAM.
 After a good year of winding down, the research consortium was to be dissolved on 30 September 2010.
 The eight component studies, which were designed independently of the main study, as well as the preliminary studies conducted for the larger project, were expected to provide publication-ready results by then.
-The integrated biobehavioral infrastructure established as part of SESAM at 8 Birmannsgasse, which enables research work at a high technical and security level, was also to remain in place.
+The integrated biobehavioral infrastructure established as part of SESAM at Birmannsgasse 8, which enables research work at a high technical and security level, was also to remain in place.

 Unconventional approaches to familiar questions